List types for resource aware languages: an implicit name approach: Restricted terms

+\Sil{To this end, the notion of $\Ell$-typeability has enabled a direct characterisation of linearity of $\lambda$-terms with implicit names.
+As discussed in the Introduction (Section~\ref{sec:introduction}) the direct method for checking linearity of $\lambda$-terms with explicit names does not work for $\lambda$-terms with implicit names and the indirect method which involves the translation of $\lambda$-terms with implicit names back to $\lambda$-terms with explicit names followed by linearity check on the later is algorithmically costly. }

-Notice that we do not treat reduction in $\Lin$ or more precisely reduction using implicit substitution.
-We will treat fully reduction in the framework of explicit substitution in $\Luin$ (Section~\ref{sec:luin}).
-Consequently the reader will find no $`b_{in}$ reduction and no statement of a theorem of type preservation.
-For a discussion the reader is invited to look at the last paragraph of Section~\ref{sec:luin}.
+\paragraph{Remark} We do not treat reduction in $\Lin$, or more precisely, reduction using implicit substitution.
+We will treat fully reduction in the framework of explicit substitution in $\Luin$ (Section~\ref{sec:luin}) and in the extended language $\LRdBin$ (Section~\ref{sec:LRdB}).
+Consequently the reader will find no $`b$-reduction and no statement of a theorem of type preservation in this section.
+For a discussion the reader is invited to look at Section~\ref{subsec:reduction}.